 The 10 filters featured below all fall into the category of commonly used and fairly well-known, but they’re not necessarily the most popular.
 Filter offerings change from day to day as well, so some like the sad face periodically appear and disappear.
 Others depend on the date or location.
 And then some filters like the speedometer will never ditch us.

-Check out these 10 Snapchat filters that come in clutch for certain moods and situations.
+Keep reading for the Snapchat filters list that’ll come in clutch for certain moods and situations.

 Who came up with the idea of literally trading faces with a friend?
 Put that way it sounds a touch creepy, but nevertheless, the faceswap equals a favorite for the times you’re actually being social.
 “Call me a purist, but I love the faceswap.
 I was honestly really good at it, and could make it so it swapped between three people.
 I love the filter for when I’m hanging out with friends!
 I always think they’re so funny, especially at 3 a.m.,” said Vassar junior Drew Hardin.
 This one’s especially good for when you’re in a group waiting in line for a show or for food to arrive.
 Wacky, mismatched faces make time fly.